aaronparker/aaronparker.github.io/_posts/2007-03-29-adventures-in-access-gateway-45-upgrade.md

 > File: d:ntcomcomplussrccomsvcssrgtapicsrgtserv.cpp, Line: 371
 > Comsvcs.dll file version: ENU 2001.12.4720.3959 shp
 > For more information, see Help and Support Center at http://go.microsoft.com/fwlink/events.asp.</p>
 So this appeared to be an issue with the permissions on database access for the service account to SQL Server Express.
 No amount of adding or changing permissions helped so I rebuilt the box from scratch.
-Luckily I had [a scripted installation](http://www.stealthpuppy.com/blogs/travelling/archive/2007/03/23/unattended-citrix-advanced-access-control-part-1.aspx), so this didn&#8217;t take long.
+Luckily I had [a scripted installation](http://www.stealthpuppy.com/blogs/travelling/archive/2007/03/23/unattended-citrix-advanced-access-control-part-1.aspx), so this didn't take long.

 The second time around these errors were gone, however I found that when selecting SQL Server 2005 Express in the Server Configuration tool I was still having some database issues.
 I had installed SQL Server manually before the installation of AAC so I can only assume that was the cause.
 So instead of that I connected to the database instance just like it was full blown SQL Server and the Server Configuration tool completed successfully.

 Now that I had AAC up and running, I configured a logon point, some resources and access policy and customised the awful, awful graphics Citrix have added to 4.5.
-Here&#8217;s what I whipped up:
+Here's what I whipped up:

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2007/03/1000.14.1177.AccessGateway.gif" />

-Far more appealing don&#8217;t you think?
-A little &#8216;Microsofty&#8217; I know, but much better.
-On graphics too, don&#8217;t forget that the Access Gateway only handles GIF files; don&#8217;t use PNGs like I did.
+Far more appealing don't you think?
+A little &#8216;Microsofty' I know, but much better.
+On graphics too, don't forget that the Access Gateway only handles GIF files; don't use PNGs like I did.

 The upgrade of the Access Gateway appliance itself was very straightforward.
 I made a backup of the configuration and then uploaded the 4.5 upgrade.
 After a reboot, I uploaded the 4.5.1 hotfix and it looked good â€“ just as expected.
 I then connected the Access Gateway to my new AAC farm and then thought that all was well until I ran into the dreaded &#8216;[Protocol Driver Error](http://www.google.com/search?hl=en&rls=com.microsoft%3Aen-AU&q=%22protocol+driver+error%22+site%3Asupport.citrix.com)&#8216;.

-What I&#8217;d missed was adding the Secure Ticket Authorities to the Access Gateway properties (through Gateway Appliances properties / Secure Ticket Authority option).
+What I'd missed was adding the Secure Ticket Authorities to the Access Gateway properties (through Gateway Appliances properties / Secure Ticket Authority option).
 Something so simple that cost me about Â½ hour of my time chasing my tail.
 What have I learnt from this?
-1. Blog about it so I won&#8217;t forget for next time and 2.
+1. Blog about it so I won't forget for next time and 2.
 Use a checklist when installing the Access Gateway.

-Now all that I&#8217;m left with is a &#8216;500 Internal Server Error&#8217; when I restart the AAC services but that can wait for another time.
+Now all that I'm left with is a &#8216;500 Internal Server Error' when I restart the AAC services but that can wait for another time.